RahulAwasthi314/awesome_exercise/README.md

 ```
 <br/>

-### 6. Make a build system for all compiling and linking stuff:
+### 6. Use a build system for compiling and linking:

-- Understand how to compile and link multiple files to generate an executable - on Linux, this would be by using makefiles.
+- Learn how to compile and link multiple files to generate an executable - on Linux, this would be done using makefiles.

 ```makefile
 all: compile